 During 2018, the Ohio Bureau of Workers’ Compensation denied or dismissed 12.4 percent of all claims for replacement wages and coverage of medical bills.
-Looked at another way, 1 in 8 Ohio workers who suffered on-the-job injuries or accidental deaths at work or who developed occupational illnesses could not count on the state government program whose only purpose is to ensure that victims of unsafe workplaces do not suffer financially as well as physically.
-If your claim is disallowed or dismissed, a knowledgeable Columbus workers compensation lawyer can help you.
+Looked at another way, 1 in 8 Ohio workers who suffered on-the-job injuries or accidental deaths at work, or who developed occupational illnesses, could not count on the state government program whose only purpose is to ensure that victims of unsafe workplaces do not suffer financially as well as physically.
+If your Ohio workers’ compensation claim has been disallowed or dismissed, a knowledgeable workers’ compensation lawyer can help you.

-Workers compensation lawyers at Barkan Meizlish, LLP have been representing individuals who sustain work-related injuries across Ohio for over 60 years.
-Workers’ compensation claims present many varied and challenging situations.
-The Columbus workers compensation lawyers at Barkan Meizlish, LLP are dedicated to providing workers’ with legal counsel throughout the entire workers’ compensation process.
+Barkan Meizlish DeRose Cox, LLP has been representing individuals who sustain work-related injuries across Ohio for over 60 years.
+Workers’ compensation claims in Columbus present many varied and challenging situations.
+Barkan Meizlish DeRose Cox, LLP is dedicated to providing workers with legal counsel throughout the entire administrative process and in Court.
 We do not represent businesses or insurance companies – only people like you and your family.

-As a client, you are provided with an individual Columbus workers’ compensation lawyer and paralegal that are trained and available to help with your case.
-The Columbus workers’ compensation attorneys at Barkan Meizlish, LLP can provide representation all throughout Ohio.
+As a client, you are provided with an individual lawyer and paralegal that are trained and available to help with your case.
+We will provide representation all throughout Ohio.
 We encourage anyone who has sustained a workplace injury to seek the advice of counsel.

-Should you decide to seek the advice of counsel, the Columbus workers’ compensation lawyers at Barkan Meizlish are here to help.
-If you have questions about your legal rights, the Columbus workers compensation lawyers at Barkan Meizlish, LLP will review your potential claim during a free consultation.
+Should you decide to seek the advice of counsel, the Columbus workers’ compensation attorneys at Barkan Meizlish DeRose Cox, LLP are here to help.
+If you have questions about your legal rights, lawyers at Barkan Meizlish DeRose Cox, LLP will review your potential claim during a free consultation.

-Workers’ comp claims fail for many reasons.
+Workers’ compensation claims fail for many reasons.
 People wait too long to submit their applications.
 They apply within the far-too-short one-year statute of limitations but fail to include all the necessary medical evidence.
-More often than not and no matter what a workers’ comp applicant does, the person’s employer contests the claim.
+More often than not, and no matter what a workers’ compensation applicant does, the person’s employer contests the claim.

-Businesses hate seeing their employees receive workers’ comp benefits because each successful claim potentially increases their insurance rates.
-Consequently, managers and supervisors will try out all kinds of arguments to convince the workers’ compensation program that an employee either was not doing authorized work or ignored some rule and harmed themselves despite the employer’s best efforts and intentions.
+Businesses hate seeing their employees receive workers’ compensation benefits because each successful claim potentially increases their insurance rates.
+Consequently, managers and supervisors will try all kinds of arguments to convince the workers’ compensation program that an employee either was not doing authorized work or ignored some rule and harmed themselves.

-The high rate of rejected workers’ comp claims just convinces the Columbus, Ohio, workers’ comp lawyers with Barkan Meizlish, LLP, to fight even harder for their clients.
-We only assist workers, never businesses or insurance companies, and we have taken cases from nearly every industry—airlines, trucking, warehousing, manufacturing and assembly, construction, education, police, firefighter, emergency medical services, health care, retail, restaurants and hospitality, and government service.
+The high rate of rejected workers’ compensation claims just inspires Barkan Meizlish DeRose Cox, LLP to fight even harder for their clients.
+We only assist workers, never businesses or insurance companies, and we have taken cases from nearly every industry—airlines, trucking, warehousing, manufacturing and assembly, construction, education, police, firefighter, emergency medical services, health care, retail, restaurants, and hospitality, and government service.

-A final reason to partner with a Columbus, Ohio, workers’ comp lawyer is that too many employers retaliate against employees who file injury or illness claims and call attention to safety issues.
-Even though it is illegal to demote, reassign or fire an employee for exercising his or rights under the workers’ comp laws, the attorneys at Barkan Meizlish DeRose Wentz Mclnerney Peifer, LLP have seen this happen frequently.
-Fortunately for their clients, our employment law attorneys do not shy away from workplace retaliation and wrongful termination lawsuits.
+A final reason to partner with Barkan Meizlish DeRose Cox, LLP is that too many employers retaliate against employees who file injury or illness claims and call attention to safety issues.
+Even though it is illegal to demote, reassign, or fire an employee for exercising his or her rights under the Ohio law, we have seen this happen all too frequently.
+Fortunately for our clients, our employment law attorneys do not shy away from workplace retaliation and wrongful termination lawsuits.

-Our Columbus, Ohio, workers’ comp law firm has spent more than 60 years representing and advising injured and ill workers, as well as the loved ones of workers who died on the job.
-To learn how we can help you, call one of our Columbus workers’ comp attorneys at (614) 221-4221 to schedule a FREE CONSULTATION.
+Our law firm has spent more than 60 years representing and advising injured and sick workers, as well as the loved ones of workers who died on the job.
+To learn how we can help you, call one of our attorneys at (614) 221-4221 to schedule a FREE CONSULTATION.
 You can also set up an appointment online or email specific questions to firstname.lastname@example.org.

 Fill out the form below to get started.